av3nger/cf-images/README.txt

 Added:
 * Full offload and restore for images from the WordPress media library [beta]
 * ACF integration
-* Option to remove selected image from Cloudflare Images
+* Option to remove selected images from Cloudflare
 * Preconnect to CDN URL

 Changed: